egel-lang/egel-lang.github.io/index.md

 at odds which each other.

-The interpreter is mostly written to explore how far you can push an implementation in C++ of a term rewrite system based on a directed acyclic graph.
+The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on a directed acyclic graph in C++.
-Combinators and the evaluation graphs are implemented with reference counted C++ objects and most of the implementation is written with utter disregard for performance.
+Combinators and the evaluation graphs are implemented with reference counted objects and most of the implementation is written with utter disregard for performance.
 That has drawbacks but it also gives a highly robust system which can be seamlessly integrated into other C/C++ programs.
 Lastly, the interpreter employs bytecode in a small instruction set for maximal portability.

 The interpreter seems to have something between a naive Lisp and Python performance.
 A REPL and batch mode evaluation is supported.

 ## Roadmap and mobile code